cognitiaclaeves/sourceapprentice-blog-hugo/content/blog/serverless-blog-setup-aws-amplify-console-i.md

 ![](https://s3-us-east-2.amazonaws.com/sourceapprentice-blog-media/amplify-console-hugo-poc.png)

 Notice that Github is assumed.
 My repo was in Gitlab, so I ended up mirroring the repo to Github.
 While the eventually-consistent process was good enough for a POC, I knew it wouldn't be long before I started hating on myself if I actually implemented it this way.
-It wasn't long before I had a working server-less blog that would update when I pushed to master.
+Shortly, I had a working server-less blog that would update when I pushed to master.
+Nice!
 Having that blog on my own domain name would be another matter.

 ## DNS Settings